 Irish soda bread became popular around the 1800's when baking soda first became available.
-The brown soda bread which is made with whole wheat flour was more common while bread made with white flour was for the wealthier class.
-A more refined flour such as white flour would have been more expensive.
+The brown soda bread, which is made with whole wheat flour, was more common, while bread made with white flour was for the wealthier class.
+A more refined flour, such as white flour, would have been more expensive.
 Irish soda bread is especially good when warm and slathered with butter!!!
 Everything is better with butter!
 Now, there are some versions of Irish Soda bread that contain dried fruits and/or caraway seeds.

 In the beginning, Irish soda bread was made in a vessel called a "bastible", similar to a Dutch oven; and hung over an open fire.
 Coals were also set on the top so the bread would cook more evenly on the top and the bottom.
 Before baking, a cross is made with a sharp knife on the top of the loaf.
 Why?
 Well, the reason is mainly scientific.
 The cruciform pattern allows the heat to penetrate the bread more thoroughly thus assisting the cooking process.
 On a more superstitious note, there is a saying in Ireland, that the cross on the bread is "to let the devil out".
 However, in a predominantly Catholic country, the cross takes on added religious symbolism.

-- Hand mix to combine the buttermilk into the flour mixture until it just comes together to form a loaf.
+- Step 5: Hand mix to combine the buttermilk into the flour mixture until it just comes together to form a loaf.
 You don't want a sticky or runny dough that is too wet.
 Add a little more of the buttermilk if needed to get it to combine.

 Frequently Asked Questions

 If you are visiting Killarney, Ireland I would recommend Killarney Lodge with their homemade baked breads and scones for breakfast to start your day of touring!
-If you make this recipe leave me a comment, I would love to hear from you.
+If you make this recipe leave me a comment.
+I would love to hear from you.

 Ingredients